Cisco Catalyst: Stackwise

-StackWise and Stackwise Virtual are technologies offered by Cisco Systems that allows some models of Catalyst switches to operate as though they were one switch.
-One switch from the stack will act as the master switch.
-The master switch will maintain the stack and allow you to configure and monitor the whole stack as though one via a single console.
+StackWise and Stackwise Virtual previously known as VSS are technologies offered by Cisco Systems that allows some models of Catalyst switches to operate as though they were one switch.
+One switch from the stack will act as the primary switch.
+The primary switch will maintain the stack and allows for configuration and monitoring of the whole stack as though one via a single console.
 This allows for more efficient management and typically provides more bandwidth between individual switches than other uplink technology.

 If one switch fails, the remaining switches will continue to operate by bypassing it.
-If the master switch fails, another switch in the stack will automatically take over as master.
+If the primary switch fails, another switch in the stack will automatically take over as primary.
 This feature means greater redundancy, as one switch's failure will not bring about a failure of the entire stack.

-As each switch contains the entire configuration for the stack, one of the benefits of this technology is the ability to replace a faulty switch (any—including master) with a new switch.
+As each switch contains the entire configuration for the stack, one of the benefits of this technology is the ability to replace a faulty switch (any—including primary) with a new switch.
 The stack will configure the new switch on-the-fly to accommodate minimal downtime and reduce maintenance effort and errors.

 Stackwise physically connects the switch stack using special stack interconnect cables, typically up to eight switches per stack.
-StackWise Virtual allows the virtual clustering of two chassis together into a single, logical entity without physical interconnect cables.
+StackWise Virtual and VSS allow for the virtual clustering of two chassis together into a single, logical entity without physical interconnect cables.

-Master selection
+Primary election

-The master switch of a stack is determined in the following order:
+The primary switch of a stack is elected in the following order: